-The RIT consists of WWF-Russia as the lead organization, working in collaboration with ARGO of Almaty as a sub-grantee.
-WWF-Russia is headquartered in Moscow but, as of 2023, became fully registered as an organizational entity in Kazakhstan.
-WWF-Russia has a long-running Central Asia program with permanent staff based in Almaty and has deep experience in the five former Soviet Republics.
-Meanwhile, ARGO's strength is in building the capacity of grassroots NGOs throughout those five countries and Afghanistan.
-The RIT headquarters is in Almaty, with staff posted as per Table 5.
+As reflected in previous Annual Portfolio Overviews, the RIT was initially led by WWF-Russia, working in collaboration with ARGO of Almaty as a sub-grantee.
+WWF-Russia had a long-running Central Asia program with permanent staff based in Almaty and deep experience in the five former Soviet Republics.
+ARGO's strength is in building the capacity of grassroots NGOs throughout those five countries and Afghanistan, although as planned from RIT inception, the work effort of ARGO concluded in December 2023.